Everything You Need to Know about the Monument Valley Scenic Drive

 Monument Valley Navajo Tribal Park Entrance Fee

-To enter the self drive scenic loop at Monument Valley the cost is $20 per vehicle.
+How much does it cost to get into Monument Valley?
+To enter the self-drive scenic loop at Monument Valley the cost is $20 per vehicle.
 This can be paid at the entrance to the park or the Monument Valley visitor center.
 Unfortunately, we didn’t get to pay the fee because there was no one at the entrance to the park or the visitor center!
 We went to the Monument Valley visitor center during open hours but no one was there.
 Though someone was able to give us a map of Monument Valley Utah.
+The cost to get into Monument Valley is well worth the price as it is a beautiful drive!

 Monument Valley Map